Saturday, September 17, 2016

 Trouble at t'mill?

 Frontier's universe has two major factions, and this is the Trekkie part, for me.
-Firstly, we have the Federation which is based in the Sol system and then we have The Empire which is based within the Achenar system.
-Both offer a haven to live and trade but aren't exactly the best of friends.
-Also, outside the safety of their territory, you run the risk of running into pirates who want your precious cargo - and your life!!
+We have the Federation, which is based in the Sol system, and then we have the Empire, which is based within the Achenar system.
+Both offer a haven to live and trade, but aren't the best of friends.
+Also, outside the safety of their territory, you risk running into pirates who want your precious cargo - and your life!!
 Who said life was gonna be easy?

 These dogfights are difficult to master and possibly the hardest part of the entire game.
-Gone are the arcade-style controls in favour of realistic Newtonian physics which will affect the control of your spacecraft.
-So, momentum will first need to be compensated in order for you to slow down, stop or change direction.
+Gone are the arcade-style controls in favour of realistic Newtonian physics, which affect the control of your spacecraft.
+So, momentum will need to be compensated for you to slow down, stop, or change direction.
 Perhaps it's now that I should advise saving your game at regular intervals?
 Learn physics because the pirates are tough cookies.

 Do the pirates spoil it?
-I'll let you decide whilst you view a couple more screenshots...
+I'll let you decide while you view a couple more screenshots...

 Check out your local solar system and then see what goods are best to trade in...